pavelkomarov/spectral-derivatives/README.md

 >>> y_n = np.sin(th_n) # must be periodic on domain [a, b)
 >>> dy_n = fourier_deriv(y_n, th_n, 1)
 ```
-For further usage examples, including in higher dimension, see the Jupyter notebooks: [Chebyshev](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/chebyshev.ipynb) and [Fourier](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/fourier.ipynb).
+For further usage examples, including in higher dimension, see the Jupyter notebooks: [Chebyshev](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/chebyshev.ipynb), [Fourier](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/fourier.ipynb), [Legendre](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/legendre.ipynb), and [Bernstein](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/bernstein.ipynb).

-Note that for accurate results you'll need to use equispaced samples on an open periodic interval for `fourier` and cosine-spaced points for `chebyshev`.
+Note that for fastest and most accurate results you should use equispaced samples on an open periodic interval with `fourier` and cosine-spaced points with `chebyshev`. `legendre` and `bernstein` are slower.
 For examples which use arbitrary domains, see [this notebook](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/arbitrary_domains.ipynb).

 ## References